IIIF/api/source/extension/georef/index.md

 #### 2.2.1 Handling Projections

-Please note that version 1.1 of this extension has no explicit provisions for indicating which projection, if any, was used during the georeferencing process described above.

-If an individual creates GCPs manually on an interactive web map interface, for example, they will most likely be visually referencing an underlying basemap displayed in [WGS84 / Pseudo Mercator](https://epsg.io/?q=3857) (EPSG:3857), which is the current *de facto* standard for web mapping interfaces.
-In this case, if an implementor of the Georeference Extension does not warp the IIIF resource into the projection used during GCP creation (Pseudo Mercator), the results may be unexpectedly distorted.
+At this time, the Georeference Extension does not provide a property for specifying which geographic projection should be targeted during the warping process.
+Most commonly, IIIF resources will be warped to fit the [WGS84 / Pseudo Mercator](https://epsg.io/?q=3857) projection (EPSG:3857), which is the current *de facto* standard for web mapping interfaces.
+This is important to keep in mind, because targeting another projection, even while using the same set of GCPs, will produce a different warped image result.

 ## 3. Web Annotations for Georeferencing